Thomas Workman (entomologist): Death

+Family and legacy

+He married Margaret Elliot and they had seven children; their son Robert was president of the Linen Hall Library for over 20 years.

 Achievements

-Aside from his work on spiders, especially those of the Far East, Workman was a lepidopterist.He had an extensive world butterfly collection including specimens purchased. from Hans Fruhstorfer and Otto Staudinger.
+He had an extensive world butterfly collection including specimens purchased from Hans Fruhstorfer and Otto Staudinger.
 Included are specimens figured in Macrolepidoptera of the World.
 A systematic description of the hitherto known Macrolepidoptera, edited in collaboration with well-known specialists published in Stuttgart by Alfred Kermen. edited by Adalbert Seitz.